Ambrevar/dahsee/README.md

 D-Bus development can be quiet painful because of the lack of analysis and monitoring tools.

 The dbus-monitor, while light and fast, may lack some features to you.
-There are some other tools out there, but sometimes poorly finished, or coming with too much requirements and dependencies for compilation or execution that they do not exactly fit what could be meant by "system development tools".

 Dahsee aims to be full featured while being lightweight and simple.

 * Built in C.